ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 As mentioned at the beginning of this section, the 3W Dataset 2.0.0 is composed of three types of instances, called real, simulated, and hand-drawn.

 Each of these types of instances has been fundamentally defined according to the origin of its data.
 Data from real instances were obtained from different Petrobras Plant Information Management Systems (PIMS) [[19]](#19), more precisely different AVEVA PI System [[20]](#20) environments.
 Data from simulated instances were generated with OLGA [[21]](#21), a dynamic multiphase flow simulator adopted by several oil companies around the globe.
-Data from hand-drawn instances were literally drawn by experts from Petrobras and extracted with a digital tool developed exclusively for this purpose.
+Data from hand-drawn instances were literally drawn by experts from Petrobras and its partners and extracted with a digital tool developed exclusively for this purpose.

 Each type of instance, and therefore each data source, required the development of its own method for acquiring and labeling data.
 The common characteristics among the three developed methods are described in the following subsection.
 The particularities of each method are detailed in the subsequent subsections.